MaoZiming/papers/1-basic-os/04-cpu-scheduling.md

     - Keep track of each process’ **pass value** (every time process runs).
 Increment by its stride to track its global process.
     - Scheduler chooses process with **lowest** pass value
     - Increment chosen process’ pass value **by its stride**
-  - Comparing lottery scheduling and stride scheduling, the benefit of lottery scheduling: no global state per process, we simply add a new process with whatever tickets it has, update the single global variable to track how many total tickets we have, and go from there. easier to incorporate new process
+  - Comparing lottery scheduling and stride scheduling, the benefit of lottery scheduling: **no global state per process**, we simply add a new process with whatever tickets it has, update the single global variable to track how many total tickets we have, and go from there. easier to incorporate new process

 ### Linux Completely Fair Scheduler (CFS)